William Contreras Player Props: Brewers vs. Reds

-William Contreras -- with a slugging percentage of .472 in his past 10 games, including three home runs -- will be in action for the Milwaukee Brewers against the Cincinnati Reds, with Brandon Williamson on the mound, on June 2 at 5:10 PM ET.
+On Saturday, William Contreras (.472 slugging percentage in past 10 games, including three home runs) and the Milwaukee Brewers play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Blue Jays.
+In his previous game he had a hitless performance (0-for-5) against the Reds.

 William Contreras Game Info & Props vs. the Reds